Skip to content

 All configuration is done via environment variables.
 The server reads an optional .env file at startup; variables already set in the environment take precedence.

-Required
+Required in production

 Variable Default Description